rancher/rancher.github.io/rancher/faqs/troubleshooting/index.md

 $ cat cattle-debug.log
 ```

-Inside this folder, there will be `cattle_debug.log` and `cattle_error.log`.
+Inside this folder, there will be `cattle-debug.log` and `cattle-error.log`.
 If you have been using Rancher server for many days, you will find a log file for each day as we create a new file for each day.

 <a id="agent-logs"></a>